The analysis presented on the website is based on the data from newest edition (2025).

 Main issues

-• The proportion of patients in the target population treated with analysed selected novel drugs in 2022 is substantial in the V4 countries and is estimated to be about 50% in Poland and Hungary in, almost 80% in Czechia and over 95% in Slovakia.
+• The proportion of patients in the target population treated with CAR-T is very low, estimated to be around 15% in Poland and 7% in Czechia in 2023, while the therapy was not available in Hungary and Slovakia.

 • Disability adjusted life-years (DALY) burden in the V4 countries is about 10-15% lower than the EU average.
 As in the EU as a whole, the stabilization of burden was observed in the V4 countries in 2005-2019.